Antoine9123/petbook-backend/README.md

 ```

 ###  /api/posts/:id/ [GET/PUT/DELETE]
-PUT and DELETE methods, access is restricted to the owner of the pet
+PUT and DELETE methods, access is restricted to the owner of the post

 #### input (put)
 ```